wenching/cri_rnaseq_2018/docs/README.md

     # create directories and generate all necessary scripts
     $ bash Build_RNAseq.DLBC.sh

-    # run the entire pipeline with just this command
-    $ bash example/DLBC/Submit_RNAseq.DLBC.sh
     ```

     + this step will execute **`SRC/Python/build_rnaseq.py`** using python3 to generate all sub-task bash scripts and directories according to the provided metadata and configuration files (i.e., example/**`DLBC.metadata.txt`** and example/**`DLBC.pipeline.yaml`** )